I AM HOME

 Official Selection

-A 2022 Sundance Indigenous alum and a 2023 HuffPost Culture Shifter, Greyhorse tells stories rooted in Polynesian & Indigenous identity.
-In 2024, he was selected for NYU TISCH's Graduate Film Directing Lab, where he developed KOPE, a psychological horror/noir about uncovering buried truths.
+A 2022 Sundance Indigenous alum and 2023 HuffPost Culture Shifter, Greyhorse tells stories rooted in Polynesian and Indigenous identity while pushing his artistic range.
+In 2024, he developed KOPE, a psychological horror-noir at NYU TISCH's Graduate Film Directing Lab, exploring new storytelling territory.

-In July 2025, Greyhorse was named a top 10 finalist in the inaugural Tyler Perry Studios Dream Collective and will travel to Atlanta to pitch KAKALA—a coming-of-age story about a Tongan teen navigating tradition, identity, and family expectations.
+Greyhorse was a top 10 finalist in the 2025 Tyler Perry Studios Dream Collective, traveling to Atlanta to pitch KAKALA, a coming-of-age story about a Tongan teen navigating tradition and identity, while completing a 10-day intensive on the studio lot, working with actors, crews, and mentors to refine his directing skills.

 Written during the pandemic, a time of loneliness and isolation.